Birgit Bauer turns to digital health tools to help manage her multiple sclerosis and regain physical fitness.

 Before I go into the details, I want to say that this combination is excellent.
 I really love it.

 Another app helps me to meditate and calm down.
 It's easy to go out into nature with my earphones, listen to the programme, and start to relax.
-It's a great combination to be outside and combine the virtual with real life.
+It's great to be outside and combine the virtual with real life.

 Brain training solved some problems like exhaustion and tiredness.
 My nights are now full of sleep, and my mood is great again.

-Connecting with My Smartwatch
+Connecting with my smartwatch

 My decision was made.
 I bought a smartwatch.
 The first few days felt unusual, but my smartwatch and I soon became a team.